 When I lived in London I used to come to South Kensington at least once a week to church.
 Some weeks I would even be there twice or thrice – for mid-week Bible study and Alpha course.
 The mid-week group was always finishing late, so I would head home straight after the meeting.
 On Sundays the area is so busy that I never really wanted to stick around.
 Besides, I never knew where to start exploring.
 I thought that wherever I would’ve gone, I would only see pretty and very expensive houses, so I ended up leaving it ‘for the future’.

 However, I always felt that there was something about the area – more than the famous sites and restaurants.
 I wanted to get under the surface, so I was very glad when recently I got an opportunity to do so.
-As I was volunteering at Leadership Conference I used nearly every break between sessions I was interpreting to explore very slowly all that South Kensington has to offer.
+As I was volunteering at Leadership Conference I used nearly every break between sessions I was interpreting, to explore very slowly all that South Kensington has to offer.
+I discovered different interesting places within a few days of slow and prayerful walks around the area.
 I was so happy with the results that I’ve decided to share them with you in this post.
 I hope you get inspired.

 South Kensington: The Architecture

 Kensington is and has always been wealthy.
 Architecture in the area reflects that well.
 Around Egerton Terrace and Egerton Gardens you’ll see 4-5 floors’ red brick mansions.
 Queen’s Gate, Onslow Square and surrounding streets’ can be easily identified by luxurious white terraced houses with black doors so heavy that you may need some help to open them.